goldbergyoni/nodebestpractices/README.md

 ## ![✔] 2.4 Handle errors centrally, not within an Express middleware

-**TL;DR:** Error handling logic such as mail to admin and logging should be encapsulated in a dedicated and centralized object that all end-points (e.g. Express middleware, cron jobs, unit-testing) call when an error comes in.
+**TL;DR:** Error handling logic such as mail to admin and logging should be encapsulated in a dedicated and centralized object that all endpoints (e.g. Express middleware, cron jobs, unit-testing) call when an error comes in.

-**Otherwise:** Not handling errors within a single place will lead to code duplication and probably to errors that are handled improperly
+**Otherwise:** Not handling errors within a single place will lead to code duplication and probably to improperly handled errors

 🔗 [**Read More: handling errors in a centralized place**](/sections/errorhandling/centralizedhandling.md)